ritvikraj14/DrowsinessAlert/twilio1/readme.md

 ### Congratulations!
 - [X] You just sent your first text through your Python Text App that uses the Twilio API.

+Before Running this directly change the details in credentials.py with your own account details and phone number.